SuperSonicHub1/stlc-splash/slides.md

 --

-Execution in the lambda calculus is just *simplification*!
+Evaluation in the lambda calculus is just *simplification*!

 <!-- Pause for questions.
 (15 seconds!) -->